IBS Triggers and How to Avoid Them

 - Problems at home

-- A sense that things are beyond your control
+- A sense that things are out of your control

-- Practice healthy living.
-Eat a well-balanced diet that is appropriate for your IBS.
+- Choose healthy habits.
+Eat a well-balanced diet that works for your IBS.
 Get regular exercise and enough sleep.

-- Do something fun.
+- Do something fun as often as you can.
 Listen to music, read, shop, or take a walk.

 4. Drugs That Can Trigger IBS

-- Talk with your doctor about switching to a drug that won't worsen IBS symptoms.
-Don't stop taking a drug without consulting with your doctor.
+- Talk with your doctor about switching to a drug that won't make your symptoms flare.
+But ask her before you stop taking your meds.

 5. Menstrual Triggers for IBS

-Studies show that women with IBS tend to have worse symptoms during their periods.
-There's not a lot of information about preventing this type of trigger, but doctors may recommend certain strategies to ease pain and discomfort during your period.
+Women with IBS tend to have worse symptoms during their periods.
+There's not a lot you can do to prevent it, but you can ease pain and discomfort during that time of the month.